Welcome to The National Quilt Museum’s Block of the Month Club!

 How can I join?

-Click the link above to join the group on Facebook.
+Click this link to the group on Facebook and click 'join'.

 What if I don't have Facebook?